Blood In, Blood Out (Exodus album): Critical reception

 All About The Rock writer Joe Reed scored the album 8 out of 10, and said, "Recorded in the Bay Area, the albums sound blends the attitude and energy of the band's past with their musical growth and development over the years.
 Listenable, yet not overwhelming, I think it captures the band's early material with their more recent body of work quite well."
+The Guardian added "Guitarist Gary Holt seems incapable of writing a dud riff or a misfiring chorus, and so while this is an album aimed squarely at diehard metalheads, it’s also an imperious display of succinct songwriting that bulges with moments of refined catchiness … albeit of the variety that also seeks to shatter your jaw."

 At the end of 2014, Brave Words & Bloody Knuckles ranked the album #5 on their 2014 "BravePicks" list.
+Loudwire ranked it #12 on their list of the Best Metal Albums of 2014 list, and OC Weekly ranked it at #7 on their list of the Best Metal Albums.

 In terms of chart positions, Blood In, Blood Out was successful, and was Exodus' first album since 1990's Impact Is Imminent to enter the Billboard 200; the album itself peaked at #38 on the Billboard 200, making it Exodus' highest chart position so far, and their first album in 25 years to crack the top 100 since Fabulous Disaster (1989), which peaked at #82 on the Billboard 200.
+It also became the bands first album to achieve a #1 placement topping the UK Independent Album Breakers Chart.
 The album sold approximately 8,800 copies in its first week in the U.S.